Key Economic Sectors

 Ranching is one of the cornerstones of the local economy because of the extensive rangelands in the area.
 Ranchers in and around Clinton are self-sufficient and are an integral part of the local economy.

-Soil and climatic conditions are not conducive to many agricultural activities although conditions are good for commercial hay and alfalfa production.
+Soil and climatic conditions are mainly conducive to only commercial hay and alfalfa production, and seldom other agriculture production.
 A commercial feed pellet operation is also feasible given the climate throughout the area.

-There is a commercial vegetable and fruit growing operation - Horsting Farms - 35 km south of Clinton.
-Potential exists on the bench lands along the Fraser River provided a suitable and inexpensive irrigation system can be constructed.
+Within 50km south of Clinton, there are two commercial vegetable and fruit farms.
+Further potential exists on the benchlands along the Fraser River provided a suitable and inexpensive irrigation system can be constructed.